takedarts/maru/README.md

 ## How to Run
 You can launch Maru by running the launch script `src/run.py`.
-At runtime, you need to specify the model file as a command-line argument:
+At runtime, you need to specify the model file as a command-line argument (You can download the model file from [here](https://github.com/takedarts/maru/releases/tag/v0.0)):
 ```
 python src/run.py <model_file>
 ```